canonical/charmed-5g/docs/how-to/integrate_sdcore_with_observability.md

-# Integrate SD-Core with Observability

-This guide explains how to Integrate the SD-Core with the Canonical Observability Stack (COS).
+# Integrate SD-Core with Canonical Observability Stack

 ## Requirements

-- Juju >= 3.1
-- Kubernetes >= 1.25
-- Multus
 - One of the `sdcore` bundles deployed in a Juju model

 ## Deploy the `cos-lite` bundle